getsentry/sentry-javascript/docs/index.rst

 Breadcrumbs are browser and application lifecycle events that are helpful in understanding the state of the application leading up to a crash.

-By default, Raven.js instruments the DOM to automatically collect a few useful breadcrumbs for you:
+By default, Raven.js instruments browser built-ins and DOM events to automatically collect a few useful breadcrumbs for you:

   * XMLHttpRequests
   * URL / address bar changes